EnglishSpanish

 Effects of Ingrown Toenails on Foot Health

 Ingrown toenails don’t just affect the toes.
-They can disrupt the normal health of your feet for anyone but are especially dangerous for people who have diabetes.
+They can disrupt the normal health of your feet for anyone, but are especially dangerous for people who have diabetes.
 If you have diabetes, ingrown toenails can be especially problematic.

 How to Prevent Ingrown Toenails from Affecting Your Foot Health